Israel C. White

-Israel Charles White (November 1, 1848 – November 24, 1927) was an eminent geologist and professor, internationally known, and the first state geologist of West Virginia.
+Israel Charles White (November 1, 1848 – November 24, 1927) was an internationally renowned geologist and professor.
+He was the first state geologist of West Virginia and made significant contributions to the field of geology.

+Biography

-White was born on a farm in the Battelle district of Monongalia County, West Virginia, United States, of western Monongalia County and grew up in Morgantown.
+White was born on a farm in the Battelle district of Monongalia County, Virginia, United States, of western Monongalia County and grew up in Morgantown.
 White graduated from West Virginia University in June 1872 with a bachelor's degree in geology and did postgraduate studies in Geology and Chemistry from Columbia School of Mines and received a doctoral degree from the University of Arkansas in 1880.
 He began his career in 1875 as an assistant geologist in Pennsylvania.
 In 1877 he assumed the chair of Geology at West Virginia University, where he taught until 1892.

 In 1878, he was elected as a member of the American Philosophical Society.

 From 1884 to 1888, he worked as an assistant geologist for the United States Geological Survey, focusing on coal in Pennsylvania, Ohio, and West Virginia.
 He worked as a geologist at the West Virginia Geological and Economic Survey from 1897 onwards, eventually becoming chief of staff.

 White field tested the "Anticlinal Theory" for oil and gas exploration in 1883.
 White then went on to discover the Pennsylvania and Washington gas and oil field, the Grapeville gas field, the Belle Vernon field, and then in 1889, the Mannington oil field.
 As White stated, "It taught the practical oil men once and for all that they could not afford to disregard geological truths in their search for oil deposits.